What is hepatitis B?

 Some stages need treatment and some do not need treatment but need to be checked regularly (monitored).

-If you have hepatitis B, the stages of infection, treatments and check-ups will all be explained to you by the doctor or nurse who sees you.
+If you have hepatitis B, the stages of infection, treatments and check-ups will all be explained to you by the healthcare provider who sees you.

 What about my partner?